Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Introduction

 In the space logistics community, spacecraft design has been considered as a high-level nonlinear sizing model and has been integrated into mission planning either by separating the nonlinear part from the mission planning optimization or by piecewise linearization of the spacecraft model.
 Taylor \cite{taylor2007phd} developed a parametric spacecraft sizing model which determines the spacecraft dry mass from its payload capacity and propellant capacity.
 Based on this model, Simulated Annealing (SA) or a similar metaheuristic optimization algorithm optimizes the spacecraft design variables, while the linear programming (LP) or MILP solver evaluates the constraints and determines transportation flow variables.
 In this way, the LP or MILP solver is embedded into SA, and thus it was called the embedded optimization methodology.
-Using the same spacecraft sizing model, Chen and Ho \cite{chen2018MILP} employed piecewise linear (PWL) approximation of the nonlinear model to approximate the entire MINLP problem as a MILP problem that can be efficiently solvable.
+Using the same spacecraft sizing model, Chen and Ho \cite{chen2018MILP} employed the piecewise linear (PWL) approximation of the nonlinear model to approximate the entire MINLP problem as a MILP problem that can be solved efficiently.
 However, this approach is an approximation model, and the resulting solution is not guaranteed to be feasible nor optimal in the original nonlinear problem.
+For a different yet related problem, satellite component selection and operation have been co-optimized as a mixed-integer programming problem \cite{norheim2021, norheim2020}; however, the existing techniques are based on the specific types of nonlinear relationships in the problem (e.g., power laws) and are not generally applicable to the integrated logistics problem.